shukriadams/arewedown/README.md

 ![Screenshot of AreWeDown?](https://github.com/shukriadams/arewedown/blob/master/screenshot.PNG)

 *Are We Down?* is a simple uptime monitoring system and dashboard.
 It is ideal for the home/self-hosting user who runs multiple services/networked devices on a private LAN, and who doesn't want the complexity of an enterprise-level monitoring system.
-It lets you turn any HTTP endpoint into a status indicator, and gather them all into a single dashboard, with minimal effort.
+It lets you turn any HTTP endpoint into a status indicator.
+SSH into things and test that way.
+Gather all your tests into a single or multiple dashboards.
+And it's easy to set up.

 [![codecov](https://codecov.io/gh/shukriadams/arewedown/branch/develop/graph/badge.svg?token=DXO5XYWW2T)](https://codecov.io/gh/shukriadams/arewedown)